Mauricio Dubon Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Mauricio Dubon (.350 on-base percentage in past 10 games, 55 points above season-long percentage), battle starter Bryce Miller and the Seattle Mariners at Minute Maid Park, Friday at 8:10 PM ET.
+Mauricio Dubon -- with a slugging percentage of .273 in his past 10 games (including no home runs) -- will be in action for the Houston Astros versus the Seattle Mariners, with Logan Gilbert on the mound, on August 19 at 7:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and two RBI) in his last appearance against the Marlins.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Mauricio Dubon Game Info & Props vs. the Mariners